bolnel/nelsite1/content/articles/how-life-success-factors.md

 There are definitely tools you could learn or improve to greatly increase your chances of success.
 How do you know which ones to go for?
 Start with getting rid of the ballasts, try out different things, improve your consistency, and be honest with yourself.

-If you could use some help to progress faster or need a responsibility coach, you could try my coaching services.
+If you could use some help to progress faster or need a responsibility coach, you could [try my personal development coaching services](/personal-professional-development-coaching/).